W.W. Grainger (GWW)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Fortunately, W.W.
-Grainger’s ROIC has increased significantly over the last few years.
-This is a great sign when paired with its already strong returns.
-It could suggest its competitive advantage or profitable growth opportunities are expanding.
+On average, W.W.
+Grainger’s ROIC increased by 1.8 percentage points annually over the last few years.
+This is a good sign, and if its returns keep rising, there’s a chance it could evolve into an investable business.

 11. Balance Sheet Assessment

 12. Key Takeaways from W.W.
-Grainger’s Q1 Results
+Grainger’s Q4 Results

-We enjoyed seeing W.W.
-Grainger beat analysts’ EBITDA expectations this quarter.
-We were also happy its organic revenue narrowly outperformed Wall Street’s estimates.
-On the other hand, its full-year revenue guidance slightly missed.
-Overall, this quarter had some positives.
-The stock traded up 2.8% to $1,052 immediately following the results.
+It was good to see W.W.
+Grainger narrowly top analysts’ revenue expectations this quarter.
+We were also happy its EBITDA narrowly outperformed Wall Street’s estimates.
+On the other hand, its EPS missed and its full-year EPS guidance fell slightly short of Wall Street’s estimates.
+Overall, this was a softer quarter.
+The stock remained flat at $1,102 immediately following the results.

 13. Is Now The Time To Buy W.W.
 Grainger?

-We think W.W.
-Grainger is a solid business.
-To kick things off, its revenue growth was decent over the last five years.
-And while its projected EPS for the next year is lacking, its expanding operating margin shows the business has become more efficient.
-On top of that, its astounding EPS growth over the last five years shows its profits are trickling down to shareholders.
+W.W.
+Grainger has a few positive attributes, but it doesn’t top our wishlist.
+To kick things off, its revenue growth was good over the last five years.
+And while W.W.
+Grainger’s organic revenue growth has disappointed, its astounding EPS growth over the last five years shows its profits are trickling down to shareholders.

-Wall Street analysts have a consensus one-year price target of $1,081 on the company (compared to the current share price of $1,048), implying they see 3.2% upside in buying W.W.
-Grainger in the short term.
+Wall Street analysts have a consensus one-year price target of $1,082 on the company (compared to the current share price of $1,102).